chrisbrownell/IDD-Fa18-Lab3-ckb77/README.md

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**

+It appears to have 10-bit resolution, since 2^10 = 1024.

 ## Part B. RGB LED